 I hope you enjoyed reading this as much as I enjoyed writing it.
 If you’re planning a trip to New York, please let me know, and I’d be happy to share more recommendations, including food and drink spots, cultural areas of interest and hotels to stay at.
 I’ll also be sharing my top brunch spots in the city and everything you need to see if you plan to go for Christmas!
 Stay tuned.

-Be sure to checkout Expedia for some great flight/holiday deals to New York too.
+Before you begin planning your trip to New York, remember to do your ESTA application.
+This is mandatory for all tourism visits under 90 days to the US.
+You can apply quickly and easily online.
+Also be sure to checkout Expedia for some great flight/holiday deals to New York too.
 We found a lot of hotels to choose from on there.